wp-plugins/highlight-search-terms/readme.txt

 To make it work, you will need to take two steps.
 (I) A normal installation and activation procedure _and_ (II) editing your Theme Stylesheet to contain your personal highlight styling rules.

-**I.** Use the slick search and install feature (Plugins -> Add New) in your WP2.7+ admin section _or_ follow these basic steps.
+**I.** [Install now](http://coveredwebservices.com/wp-plugin-install/?plugin=highlight-search-terms) _or_ use the slick search and install feature (Plugins > Add New and search for "highlight search terms") in your WP2.7+ admin section _or_ follow these basic steps.

-- Download archive and unpack.
+1. Download archive and unpack.
-- Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
+2. Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
-- Activate plugin on the Plug-ins page
+3. Activate plugin on the Plug-ins page

-**II.** Add at least _one_ new rule to your themes styleheet (style.css) to style highlightable text.
+**II.** Add at least _one_ new rule to your themes styleheet (style.css or a custom stylsheet) to style highlightable text.

 For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with class "hentry").